Tungill/Godot-4-Plugin-Project-Resolution/addons/GameResolution/README.md

 - or github repository at https://github.com/Danim3D/Godot-4-Plugin-Project-Resolution

 ## Installation

 - Copy the contents of the "addons" directory to the "addons" directory of your Godot Project
-- Go in "Project -> Project Settings -> Plugins (tab)" and enable "ProjectResolution"
+- Go in "Project -> Project Settings -> Plugins (tab)" and enable "GameResolution"

 ## Usage